1601 East-West Road, Honolulu, HI 96848 info@pacificrisa.org

 The 10-year average change in the underlying global warming signals in sea surface temperatures (DSST) for the three global warming cases A–C, compared with present- day conditions (1999–2008).
 (Source: Lauer et al., 2010)

-Current climate-change projections from Global Circulation Models (GCMs), as summarized in the latest IPCC assessment report, have limited application to Hawaii and the Pacific Islands.
+Current climate-change projections from Global Circulation Models (GCMs) have limited application to Hawaii and the Pacific Islands.
 Most very long climate forecasts have been performed at large horizontal spatial grid resolutions of 200 to 300 km.
-Without further downscaling analyses, predictions from GCM’s are not useful as the basis for planning adaptation measures at the regional and island scale.
+Without further downscaling analyses, predictions from GCM’s are not useful as the basis for planning adaptation measures at the regional and island scale because there is often a mismatch between the timescales at which managers make decisions and the timescales at which climate models make projections.
+For example, while a freshwater manager might plan a city’s freshwater infrastructure 10 to 20 years in the future, a climate model provides projections of rainfall that are for the end of the century.
+While models of climate change at the end of the century are useful for long-term planning and education, it is also helpful for resource managers to have shorter-term climate projections at the seasonal to interannual scale.
 By downscaling a GCM’s predictions, researchers get more regionally applicable predictions of variables.
-In this research, downscaling studies will be conducted in an effort to produce the best guidance possible on long-term climate changes expected in Hawaii and other islands in the region.
+This project supported two types of climate downscaling efforts to produce the best guidance possible on long-term climate changes expected in Hawaii and other islands in the region.

 Global Models

 Regional projections for Hawaii and the Pacific Islands require input from global coupled ocean-atmosphere model projections.
-A large suite of 21st century climate projections for different emission scenarios and different global climate models was made available as part of the process leading to the latest IPCC assessment report (AR5).
-A similar effort (Coupled Model Intercomparison Project 5 or CMIP5) has more advanced models and projections on 10 to 30 year time frames.
-Appropriate AR5 and CMIP5 models will be used to represent climate processes in the tropical and subtropical Pacific region.
+A large suite of 21st century climate projections for different emission scenarios and different global climate models was made available as part of recent IPCC Assessment Reports.
+At the time of this research, a similar effort (Coupled Model Intercomparison Project 5 or CMIP5) had more advanced models and projections on 10 to 30 year time frames.
+Appropriate AR5 and CMIP5 models were then used to represent climate processes in the tropical and subtropical Pacific region.

 Downscaling allows researchers to take coarse data from a GCM and create regional predictions on a finer spatial scale.
 These figures show how both coarse and downscaled information might look on the mainland United States and the main Hawaiian Islands.
 (UCAR) (left), and Axel Lauer (right).
 (Source: The University Corporation for Atmospheric Research)